Become a Student Standards Member

-- It’s a great way to learn about an industry that you’re interested in
+- Learn about an industry that you’re interested in

 Standardization touches every field in every country.
 It’s the backbone of every industry.
-By participating in creating the building blocks of tomorrow, you gain a fundamental understanding of why things are the way they are, who helped put it all together, and how you can make changes and this is something you can carry with you where ever your aspirations lead you.
+By participating in creating the building blocks of tomorrow, you gain a fundamental understanding of why things are the way they are, who helped put it all together, and how you can support innovation and growth.

-So join Women in Standards today, we’ll help you find the right SDO or SDOs for you, provide you with guidance and support, and help celebrate your successes.
+Join Women in Standards today, we’ll help you find the right SDO or SDOs for you, teach you how to develop standards, help you find standards industry jobs, scholarships, and other opportunities, and provide you with guidance and support.

-Women in Standards, Inc. supports all nationalities, genders, people with disabilities and anyone else feeling a bit ‘left out.’
+Women in Standards supports all nationalities, genders, people with disabilities and anyone else feeling a bit ‘left out.’
 We are a safe space to find support and a voice and to learn about our favorite topic, standardization.
 Join today.

 Resources for Students: